Selected Engagements

 We intervened at design and pre-production stage to assess structural feasibility and finishing compatibility before tooling approval.:

-• Rebalanced artwork layout to reduce registration exposure
+• Recommended artwork layout adjustments to reduce registration exposure

-• Adjusted Pantone brightness to minimise post-UV color shift
+• Advised Pantone brightness adjustment to minimise post-UV colour shift

-• Refined raised logo + foil files to buffer potential production misalignment
+• Recommended refinement of raised logo and foil artwork to buffer potential misalignment

 • Redesigned finishing zones to avoid stress areas along fold score lines